 Matthew J. Desch joined the AOPA Board of Trustees in 2011, having been an AOPA member since 1976 and a member of the AOPA Foundation Board of Visitors since 2008.
 He serves on the Executive Committee, the Compensation, Organization as well as the HR Committee.

 Matt earned his Private Pilot Certificate in 1976 and holds a Commercial certificate with Instrument, and Multi-Engine Land as well as Single-Engine Sea ratings.
 He has more than 2000 flight hours today and owns a TBM 910 based at Leesburg Executive (KJYO).

 An early pioneer in the wireless industry, he is CEO of Iridium Communications Inc., a global provider of mobile satellite communications.
 Matt resides in McLean, VA.

-After soloing in 2003, Amanda earned her private pilot certificate with an instrument rating in 2004.
-Since then she has attained her Commercial rating in 2016, her Cirrus Vision Jet type rating in 2019, and has accumulated 1900 flight hours.
+After soloing in 2003, Amanda earned her Private Pilot Certificate followed by her Instrument rating in 2004.
+Since then she has attained her Commercial rating in 2016, her Cirrus Vision Jet type rating in 2019, and has accumulated more than 1900 flight hours.
 She is involved in numerous aviation organizations.

 Burgess “Butch” Hamlet joined AOPA in 1987 and became a member of the Board of Trustees in 1998.
 He chairs the Compensation, Organization and HR Committee and serves on the Executive Committee.